stevendombrowski/Phase-1-Project-V2/README.md

 The buttons on the page were designed by me.

-All pictures of dogs were captured from https://www.pexels.com/search/dogs/
+All pictures of dogs were captured from https://www.pexels.com/search/dogs/ Youtube Video on About Us Page is owned by PetCo

 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.